Perfectly Grilled Chicken Breasts: Thermal Perfection Plus Tandori-Style Recipe

 - Turn the chicken often for grill marks.

-- Remove the chicken when the lowest temp is 155°F (68°C) and maintain the heat using a foil for 1 min.
+- Remove the chicken when the lowest temperature reaches 155°F (68°C), then maintain the heat with foil for 1 min.

 - Be creative with the chicken.
 Serve with salad or as an entree.